Adam Gates: Primus / Bob Cock

-MIRV (2001-2006)
+MIRV (2001–2006)

 Gates played Keyboards, Guitar and sang for the SF Bay Area band MIRV.
-The band (with line up Marc “MIRV” Haggard, Craig McFarland and Jeff Gomes) played local San Francisco shows to MIRV’s considerable home following and toured nationally with Les Claypool.
+The band (with line up Marc "MIRV" Haggard, Craig McFarland and Jeff Gomes) played local San Francisco shows to MIRV's considerable home following and toured nationally with Les Claypool.
 The band would record one album with Gates (The Million Pound Bomb) which remains unreleased.
 Gates formally left MIRV in 2006.

-Madame Blavatsky Overdrive (2006-2015)
+Madame Blavatsky Overdrive (2006–2015)

-With bassist/engineer Craig McFarland Gates started the studio project Madame Blavatsky Overdrive, which was a return to performing “progressive pop” music.
-As the chief songwriter, Gates and Bassist/Engineer McFarland (along with drummer Jeff Gomes) recorded a full-length album “Idiot Jones Will Have His Day” as well as the “Eris Cycle” a 5 EP Box set.
+With bassist/engineer Craig McFarland Gates started the studio project Madame Blavatsky Overdrive, which was a return to performing "progressive pop" music.
+As the chief songwriter, Gates and Bassist/Engineer McFarland (along with drummer Jeff Gomes) recorded a full-length album "Idiot Jones Will Have His Day" as well as the "Eris Cycle" a 5 EP Box set.
 They also released 3 other albums, The Courier, The Anonymous Troll, and Winston King!
 The albums gained considerable international attention and MBO briefly played as a live act (with guitarist MIRV, Bassist- McFarland, Drummer-Gomes and Keyboardist-Tom Muer).
 In 2015 all online indicators of MBO were removed from the internet (including the entire MBO catalog and a considerably sized Blog that Gates had kept for over 5 years).
 The MBO catalog has since resurfaced on SoundCloud.

-The Black Pope Of Lafayette County (2014-)
+The Black Pope Of Lafayette County (2014–)

-In 2014 Adam, released a solo album called The Occult which was posted on the MBO and can now be found on youtube.
-In an online interview, Gates mentioned his latest project "The Black Pope Of Lafayette County” - which is a song cycle consisting of 23 songs about death”.
-As of this writing “The Black Pope" remains unreleased.
+In 2014 Adam, released a solo album called The Occult which was posted on the MBO and can now be found on YouTube.
+In an online interview, Gates mentioned his latest project "The Black Pope Of Lafayette County" - which is a song cycle consisting of 23 songs about death".
+As of this writing "The Black Pope" remains unreleased.

 Graphic design

 With his involvement in the music industry growing in the late 1980s Gates found the opportunity to explore one of his other major creative interests: graphic design.
 Gates worked on graphic treatments/layouts for many major label acts (Geffen, CBS, Warner), employing his lifelong fascination with graphic design (particularly focusing on the entertainment industry).

-Gates worked extensively with the band Primus on many graphic projects including the CD-ROM for “Tales From The Punchbowl"l and later the interactive menu and packaging for their platinum-selling “Animals Should Never Act Like People” album.
+Gates worked extensively with the band Primus on many graphic projects including the CD-ROM for "Tales From The Punchbowl" and later the interactive menu and packaging for their platinum-selling "Animals Should Not Try to Act Like People" album.
 Gates has also created numerous merchandise designs for the band throughout their career and continues to share a close creative relationship with the band.

-Prawn Song and beyond (1995-current)
+Prawn Song and beyond (1995–current)

-With interests in diversifying their creative output, Primus members Les Claypool and Larry LaLonde and Gates started a freelance graphic design company “Prawn Song Design”.
+With interests in diversifying their creative output, Primus members Les Claypool and Larry LaLonde and Gates started a freelance graphic design company "Prawn Song Design".
 The small graphics house focused on the exploding opportunities of Web-based design in the mid-1990s, creating numerous sites for Interscope Records, Mountain Bike Magazine, and CBS Records among others.
 Gates left the Graphic House in 1998 and introduced emerging Artist Zoltron to his role as creative director at the company.
 Gates then became the Creative Director for Internet startup Liquid Audio.
 Gates is currently a Creative Director at Pixar Animation Studios.